Nachtalb/more-upload-stats/readme.rst

 Now you can enable the *Upload Statistics* plugin in the previously opened plugin settings.

 Usage
 -----

 Type ``/upstats`` into a chat message and hit enter.

-You can also change the place where the statistics are saved to and if you want to use the dark or light theme by default: *Settings > General
+There are also variouse settings that you can adjust: *Settings > General
 > Plugins > Upload Statistics > Preferences (at the bottom of the window)*

 Contributing
 ------------